smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/01-GCP-Setup/README.md

 ### The hacker's way (**recommended**)

-- Open `Makefile` and copy the following lines
+- Open `Makefile` in your `TaxiFareModel` project and copy the following lines.

 ```make
 # project id